lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 Conf 4: 3 x 2
 ```

-Configuration four (Conf 4) will be used for the rest of this example, _3 x 2_.

 In addition, each node will be assigned a **multi-dimensional ID** based on the HyperCube configuration used.
-For this example the node IDs are as seen below (basically we iterate over all possible values in each dimension):
+For this example, let's use third HyperCube configuration (Conf 3), thus creating the node IDs below (basically we iterate over all possible values in each dimension).

 ```
 Node 1: [0, 0]